saantiaguilera/go-pipeline/README.md

             ),
         ),
     ),
     // When everything is done.
-Serve
+Serve.
     pipeline.CreateSequentialStage(
         CreateServeStep(),
     ),